Apply Today!

 Admissions Requirements

-- The HSPT placement test (Scheduled within the application)
+• The HSPT placement test (Scheduled within the application) - see placement test dates below:

 Transfer Applicants

-The freshman, sophomore, junior, and senior classes at Lutheran High are full for the 2022-2023 school year.
-Opportunities to transfer depend on current student retention, and transfer students will be accepted on a space-available basis.
+Freshman, sophomore, junior, and senior students interested in transferring to LuHi for the 2024-2025 school year are welcome to apply on or after September 1st.
+Opportunities to transfer depend on current student retention and transfer students will be accepted on a space-available basis.
 If interested in possibly transferring to Lutheran High, all students must complete the application to be added to the waiting pool.
-The admissions application will open on September 1st, 2022.

 Transfer Application Requirements